swo/16s-book/manuscript/sec06.md

 Maybe you read this hoping to get a step-by-step about how to actually process data.
 The QIIME and mothur website both have a lot of documentation about how to use their tools.
 They are good places to go for step-by-step instructions.
+There are also some broader lessons about how 16S processing works in general; I did a lot of my early learning about 16S data from reading the QIIME documentation.